Orange-OpenSource/a11y-guidelines/src/en/articles/accessible-table.md

   [...]
 </code></pre>

-In this way, it is possible to easily navigate within the table using a screen reader.
-Also, any cell change from one column to another, the header will be vocalized.
+Like this, it is possible to easily navigate within the table using a screen reader.
+Also, any cell change from one column, or row, to another, the header will be vocalized.

 For example, if we are positioned on the First name column, and we use the shortcut <kbd>Ctrl+alt+right arrow</kbd> to go to the Last name column, NVDA vocalizes "Last Name Column 2 + column text ".

 ### Tables with Two Headers

-In this second example, the table is a planning time allowing you to quickly know whether the store is open or closed, depending on the day of the week and the time.
+In this second example, the table is a planning time allowing you to quickly know whether the store is open or not, depending on the day of the week and the time.

 This table requires two headers, one for the days of the week and another for the time slot.